Nithinraj142/Registration_Database/README.md

 This URL corresponds to the location where you have deployed the project on your local server.
 Replace `/code/test.php` with the actual path to your `test.php` file relative to the root directory of your web server.

 ---
-#### Credentials Used

-- **Database Connection:**
-  - Username: `root`
-  - Password: `'Nithinraj'`
-  - These credentials are used to establish a connection to the MySQL database server running locally on your machine through XAMPP.

 #### Technologies Used